dspytdao/AlgoDepo/README.md

 # AlgoDepo

-The aim of the following contract is to deposit Algo or Algorant Smart Assetsin a single Transaction.
+The aim of the application and PyTeal contract is to deposit Algo or Algorant Standard Assets in a single Transaction.

 User compiles a deposit app call transaction and sets the [rekeyTo](https://developer.algorand.org/docs/get-details/transactions/transactions/#common-fields-header-and-type) field to the address of the contract.